bbarres/DownyMildewResist/README.md

 ![alt text](https://xwozha.db.files.1drv.com/y4mSuQULu970Jf5GnBDqavtyLhJmOPeVlKoA_UQoxH6HL-ywl0eMmxNb7C3_xA9cEiBSke1YD65qrKmw0lqQER1sfw3CdlPEwtYegKz9xDQpTbt5K0SUGSJDxYywFIMK1ZNS2pNNdMvWuL1wRJGXmgXnvZBXFA6sV-gf_wEfAJoe7BMVkBN6sF_j5Bmwur9NUocTggzp9k25bAgKSzvra9srA?width=1584&height=588&cropmode=none)

 ## Context
-Complex III inhibitors are fungicides that have been extensively used in french vineyards.
-Among different pathogens, they are used against *Plasmopara viticola*, which is responsible for grapewine downy mildew.
+Complex III inhibitors are fungicides that are extensively used in french vineyards.
+Among different pathogens, they are targetting *Plasmopara viticola*, which is responsible for grapewine downy mildew.
 The evolution of fungicide resistance is one of the adverse effect of a regular and repeated use of an active substance against a pest.
 In the study related to this repository, we investigated the evolution of resistance to ametoctradin and amisulbrom in French populations of *P. viticola*.
 This repository describe the datasets used in the study and provide the R scripts used to make the statistical analysis and to produce the plot that are found in the manuscript.

-## The data
+## Datasets
 You can find the dataset and the geographical data used to produce the analyses and the figures of this manuscript in the *data* folder.
 Three files contain geographical data:
 + commu.RData
 + departe.RData